hieuvp/learning-python/name-variable/README.md

 the `__name__` variable is set to `__main__`.

 ## Scenario 2 - Import The Script In Another Script

+1. When you import the containing script, it will contain the name of the script.
+1. The second feature is about importing one python script into another.
+   In such a scenario, there seem to be two different scopes which can be considered as the `main()` function.
+   The first scope can be the `__main__` variable of the currently running program and the second the scope of the `__main__` variable of the imported script used in the current program.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/scenario-2/importing_script.py) -->
 <!-- The below code snippet is automatically added from labs/scenario-2/importing_script.py -->